chrishayesmu/XCOM-LW-CommunityEdition/README.md

 ### **Adding items, perks, and technologies**

 (Note that not all of these are supported fully yet.
-Currently you can freely add new research and Foundry techs, and limited aspects of new items.)
+Currently you can freely add new research and Foundry techs, perks, soldier classes, and limited aspects of new items.)

 In the base game, there are a number of systems that use enums for unique identifiers.
 Since UnrealScript enums are a single byte, this limits these identifiers to 256 different values, greatly limiting modding potential.
 In LWCE, we've rewritten these systems to replace their identifiers with 32-bit signed integers, vastly increasing the value space to 2,147,483,647 distinct values (negative values are not allowed).